Bawumia's brother's sole-sourced road contract: Ablakwa publishes more details

 Member of Parliament for North Tongu, Samuel Okudzeto Ablakwa, has published more details about an alleged sole-sourced road contract awarded to Resources Access Limited (RAL), a company belonging to Abraham Bawumia, a brother of the vice president.

-Weeks back, the MP published a detailed piece on social media in which he pointed to how the two contracts awarded to RAL, running into millions of Ghana cedis, were approved in a day.
+The MP, weeks back, published a detailed piece on social media in which he pointed to how the two contracts awarded to RAL, running into millions of Ghana cedis, were approved in a day.

 "I am today publishing a copy of the single-source approval obtained from the PPA dated 14th May, 2020 and signed by Acting Chief Executive, Mr. Frank Mante.